 The team is now preparing for the FIRST Robotics World Competition April 26-29 in St. Louis.
 That requires a little practice and a lot of fundraising.

-Robert say transportation and lodging costs will surpass $30,000.
-A GoFundMe page has been established and other efforts are under way, including from team member Jacqueline, who put her creative and construction skills to new use:
+Stanley say transportation and lodging costs will surpass $30,000.
+A GoFundMe page has been established (Gofundme.com/ndhsrobotics2017) and other efforts are under way, including from team member Chen, who put her creative and construction skills to new use:

 “I designed these really cool team buttons,” she says.
 “People can buy them for a dollar.”